Kashmir conflict: 2008–present

 An attack by four militants on an Indian Army base on 18 September 2016, also known as the 2016 Uri attack, resulted in the death of 19 soldiers as well as the militants themselves.
 Response took various forms, including the postponement of the 19th SAARC summit, asking the Russian government to call off a joint military exercise with Pakistan, and the 'Indian Motion Picture Producers Association' decision to suspend work with Pakistan.
 On the Pakistani side, military alertness was raised and some Pakistan International Airlines flights suspended.
 The Pakistani government denied any role and raised the issue of human rights violations by Indian security forces.

 In the deadliest incident since 2016, Jaish-e-Mohammed (JEM) carried and claimed responsibility for a suicide bomb attack on a military convoy in Pulwama that killed over 40 Indian soldiers on 14 February 2019.
-In retaliation 12 Indian fighter jets dropped bombs on a "terrorist camp" in Pakistan-controlled territory at of Kashmir, allegedly killing around 350 members in terrorist camps.
+In retaliation 12 Indian fighter jets dropped bombs on a "terrorist camp" in Pakistan-controlled territory of Kashmir, allegedly killing around 350 members in terrorist camps.
 As India trespassed Pakistan's air space, the incidents escalated the tension between India and Pakistan starting the 2019 India–Pakistan border standoff and skirmishes.
-In March 2019, a peace offer was fixed, ending the hostilities, and with both countries agreeing to fight terrorism.
+On 22 March 2019, a peace offer was fixed, ending the hostilities, and with both countries agreeing to fight terrorism.

 In August 2019, India revoked the special status of Jammu and Kashmir through Parliament, abolishing Article 370 and rendering the state Constitution infructuous.
 Further both houses of the Indian parliament passed a bill to reorganise the state into two union territories.
 This was followed by a strict preventive pre-emptive state lockdown, which lasted until 5 February 2021 (A preventative lockdown was put in place after the death of Syed Ali Shah Geelani for 2 to 5 days).
-LOC border clashes in November 2020 and onwards resulted in 24 deaths of both military personnel and civilians.
+LOC border clashes between November 2020 and February 2021 resulted in 24 deaths of both military personnel and civilians.

+In April 2025, three suspected militants and an Indian army officer were killed in separate encounters in the Indian-controlled region.
+On 9 April, the Indian army engaged militants in Kishtwar district, resulting in the death of one militant, with two more killed in subsequent firefights.
+On 11 April, in the Akhnoor area, Indian soldiers intercepted militants attempting to infiltrate from Pakistan, leading to the death of an army officer.